Best Ukulele Pickup: Buying Guide

 8. Fishman Matrix Infinity Ukulele Pickup System

-The Fishman Matrix Infinity Ukulele Pickup is a wonderful choice if you want a clear and transparent tone.
-It is an under-saddle type of Pickup with tone and volume controls and preamp.
-The only issue is this ukulele Pickup commands a price tag, and installation can be tricky.
+If you’re after a clean sound, the Fishman Matrix Infinity Ukulele Pickup would be a great choice.
+It’s an under-saddle type of pickup with both tone and volume controls and preamp.
+The only downside is that it doesn’t come cheap, and installation can be tricky.

 Pros: